Last updated: 25th February 2021

 Message from our Chief Operating Officer

-During this time, I can only imagine how hard it has been not to see your loved ones as often as you would have done.
-I take extremely seriously the trust that you have put in me, my senior leadership team, the home managers and nursing/care colleagues at Priory Adult Care.
+For many of us, last year brought some challenging and unprecedented times.
+I can only imagine how hard it has been not to see your loved ones as often as you would like.
+I would like to reassure you that the safety of every resident in our care is my number one priority.
+I take extremely seriously the trust that you have put in me, my Senior Leadership Team, the Service Managers and nursing/care colleagues at Priory Adult Care.